nvim-flutter/flutter-tools.nvim/README.md

   },
   dev_log = {
     enabled = true,
+    filter = nil, -- optional callback to filter the log -- takes a log_line as string argument; returns a boolean or nil;
-    notify_errors = false, -- if there is an error whilst running then notify the user open_cmd = "tabedit", -- command to use to open the log buffer },
+    -- the log_line is only added to the output if the function returns true notify_errors = false, -- if there is an error whilst running then notify the user open_cmd = "tabedit", -- command to use to open the log buffer },